Kappaprideer/Imperative_Programming/README.md

-# Taks from course: Programowanie imperatywne at AGH UST
+# Tasks from course: Programowanie imperatywne at AGH UST

 Aby skompilować program/ To compile a file: